Skip to main content

 Puget Sound Restoration Funding: Fully fund federal commitments to the Puget Sound Partnership and prioritize stormwater infrastructure investment.

-Salmon Recovery: Support science based recovery plans for threatened salmon species, including habitat restoration and barrier removal on key rivers.
+Salmon Recovery: Support science based recovery plans for threatened salmon species.
+Including habitat restoration and barrier removal on key rivers.

-Corporate Polluter Accountability: Strengthen enforcement against industrial polluters discharging into Washington waterways, with meaningful penalties not just fines that corporations treat as a cost of doing business.
+Corporate Polluter Accountability: Strengthen enforcement against industrial polluters discharging into Washington waterways.
+With meaningful penalties not just fines that corporations treat as a cost of doing business.

-EV Infrastructure Buildout: Expand public EV charging access across WA-01, including in multifamily housing where residents currently have no charging options.
+EV Infrastructure Buildout: Expand public EV charging access across WA-01.
+Including in multifamily housing where residents currently have no charging options.

 Transit Investment: Support federal funding for Link Light Rail extensions and improved bus rapid transit connecting Eastside communities.

-Fleet Electrification: Advocate for federal incentives to accelerate electrification of school buses, municipal fleets, and delivery vehicles in Washington.
+Fleet Electrification: Advocate for federal incentives to accelerate electrification of school buses, municipal fleets and delivery vehicles in Washington.

-The AI Jobs Crisis
+The AI Jobs Crisis and the Green Economy

 This is the connection both parties are missing.

-Within this decade, millions of American jobs will be displaced by artificial intelligence and automation.
+Within this decade millions of American jobs will be displaced by artificial intelligence and automation.
 The question is not whether this will happen it is already happening.
 The question is whether those workers have somewhere to go.

-The clean energy economy solar, wind, grid modernization, EV infrastructure, environmental restoration requires American workers on American soil.
+The clean energy economy solar, wind, grid modernization, EV infrastructure, environmental restoration.
+Requires American workers on American soil.
 You cannot install a solar panel remotely.
 You cannot build a wind turbine with an algorithm.
-These are skilled, dignified, well-paying jobs that cannot be automated away.
+These are skilled, dignified, well paying jobs that cannot be automated away.

 A serious climate policy is also a serious labor policy.
-I will push to ensure that the workers most at risk from AI displacement are first in line for the opportunities the clean economy creates with funded training, union scale wages, and real career pathways.
+I will push to ensure that the workers most at risk from AI displacement.
+Are first in line for the opportunities the clean economy creates.
+With funded training, union scale wages and real career pathways.

 What I Will Not Do